mohanagr/PHYS512/ps2/q1/readme.md

 ```

 Python basically skips that point.
 In the graph, it can be seen that there's a small gap at z = 2 (= R)

+The reason behind the small "kink" present near z ~ 1.8 to 2 is the fact that Legendre Polynomials are, in the end, polynomials. __And a polynomial can never be discontinuous__.
+Therefore, to model the sharp discontinuity, a polynomial has to "bend" or fall a little bit in order to rise sharply.